SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 The guarantee includes a refund of the initial 3 months after a total of 6 months work but we did not work for you for a full six months.
 That said, I am willing to go back 6 months on your subscription and refund the total USD$ of the last 6 months of your subscription, which would total USD$2100.

-I had paid him $2800 and that's exactly what I wanted back, not just the $2100 he wanted to give me.
+He had worked for me for almost seven months and during that time I had paid him $2800 and that's exactly what I wanted back, not just the $2100 he wanted to give me.
 Upon asking for a full refund I was told: "Please take note of our Terms & Conditions."

 Please note that you did not sign up through the Warrior Forum offer, you signed up directly through the homepage of our website at seojuice.net.
 I have the old website files on my computer where you would have needed to accept our terms and conditions before continuing and there is no mention of a ranking guarantee at the time.
 This is a very different offer than what was at the Warrior Forum and anything I mentioned on the Warrior Forum is simply not relevant to you.